 In a sentence: “Jist gie it a wee shoogle and it’ll come loose.”

 In English: “Just give it a small shake and it’ll come loose.”

 Sleekit is one of the best-known Scots words, thanks to our National Bard Robert Burns using it to describe a field mouse.

 In a sentence: “Wee, sleekit, cow’rin, tim’rous beastie.”

 In English: “Small, sly, cowering, fearful animal.”

 A fitting end to our whistle-stop tour of Scots – silence!

 Learn more about Scotland’s culture

 Have we whetted your appetite to learn more about Scotland’s culture?
-Check out Gaelic experiences to explore in Glasgow; arts and cultural adventures in Aberdeenshire; or get lost in our list of Scottish literature.
+Check out Gaelic experiences to explore in Glasgow; arts and cultural adventures in Aberdeenshire; or get lost in our list of Scottish literature (which includes Burns’ Auld Lang Syne).
 Or, discover the spine-tingling tales of some of Scotland’s most-haunted sites – if you’re brave enough!